WASHINGTON — Real tackle football is almost here.

 Luck has somehow led the Colts to back-to-back 11-5 records in his first two years despite a poor defense and awful offensive line.
-The Texans, who went 2-14 last season, will be better because of Jadeveon Clowney teaming up with J.J.
+The Texans, who went 2-14 last season, will be improved because of Jadeveon Clowney teaming up with J.J.
 Watt on the defensive line.
-But Houston’s starting single-caller is Ryan Fitzpatrick, who college football at Harvard.
+But Houston’s starting single-caller is Ryan Fitzpatrick, who hasn’t proven in his nine years in the league that he can lead a team to success.
 Tennessee’s quarterback is Jake Locker and Jacksonville’s is Chad Henne.
-Those last two sentences explain why the Colts will win.
+Those last two sentences explain why the Colts will win the division.

 AFC North champion: Cincinnati Bengals